atomix/atomix.github.io/atomix/getting-started/index.md

 ### Installation

 Atomix can be found in standard Maven repositories.
-To add Atomix core - which includes `AtomixClient`, `AtomixServer`, and `AtomixReplica` - add the `atomix` artifact:
+To add Atomix core - which includes `AtomixClient` and `AtomixReplica` - add the `atomix` artifact:

 ```
 <dependency>